powsybl/powsybl-core/docs/grid_exchange_formats/cgmes/import.md

 <span style="color: red">TODO</span>

+### CGMES model

 ## Options

-These properties can be defined in the configuration file in the [import-export-parameters-default-value](../../user/configuration/import-export-parameters-default-value.md) module.
+These properties can be defined in the configuration file in the [import-export-parameters-default-value](../../user/configuration/import-export-parameters-default-value.md#import-export-parameters-default-value) module.

 **iidm.import.cgmes.boundary-location**
 Optional property that defines the directory path where the CGMES importer can find the boundary files (`EQBD` and `TPBD` profiles) if they are not present in the imported zip file.
 By default, its value is `<ITOOLS_CONFIG_DIR>/CGMES/boundary`.